Enumerating 3-generated axial algebras of Monster type: Configuration of axes

-Clearly, if an axis $a$, or Miyamoto involution $x = \tau_a$ has the uniqueness property, then it is strong.
+We stress that it is possible that $d$ is a strong axis, but there could be another axis $d'$ with $\tau_{d'} = \tau_d$ which is not strong.
+Clearly if an axis $d$, or Miyamoto involution $u = \tau_d$ is unique, then it is strong.
+Note also that both properties are preserved by conjugation.
 We have the following easy lemma.

-\begin{lemma} Let $a$ be an axis with a non-trivial Miyamoto involution $x = \tau_a$.
-Then, the following are equivalent. \begin{enumerate} \item[$1.$] $a$ is strong. \item[$2.$] $G_a = C_G(x)$. \item[$3.$] There is a natural $G$-invariant bijection between $a^G$ and $x^G$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $d$ be an axis with a non-trivial Miyamoto involution $u = \tau_d$.
+Then, the following are equivalent. \begin{enumerate} \item $d$ is strong. \item There is a natural $G$-invariant bijection between $d^G$ and $u^G$. \item $G_d= C_G(u)$. \end{enumerate} \end{lemma}

-What can be said about the stabiliser $G_a$ of an axis which is not unique, or strong?
-Clearly, $G_a$ is always contained in $C_G(x)$ and it always contains $\langle \tau_a \rangle$.
-However, a priori, it can be any subgroup between $\langle \tau_a \rangle$ and $C_G(x)$.
-We wish to have better control over the stabiliser.
-Note that, if we have no $6\A$ subalgebras and $a$ is not unique, by Lemma \ref{uniqueprop}, the order of $xy$ is $1, 2, 4$ for all other Miyamoto involutions $y$.
+What can be said about the stabiliser $G_d$ of an axis which is not unique, or strong?
+As already noted, $\la \tau_d \ra \leq G_d \leq C_G(u)$.
+The next lemma allows us to find additional elements of $G_d$.
+Note that, if we have no $6\A$ subalgebras and $d$ is not unique, by Lemma \ref{uniqueprop}, the order of $uv$ is $1, 2, 4$ for all other Miyamoto involutions $v$.